Friday, November 3, 2017

 Sign for the orphanage

 Ruben, until very recently, was also the main supporter of Casa Hogar.
-Every Friday afternoon he left his restaurant to cook a hot meal for the dozen or so children living at the orphanage.
-The number of kids he was feeding soon became twenty five youngsters, and then forty.
+Every Friday afternoon, he left his restaurant to cook a hot meal for the dozen or so children living at the orphanage.
+The number of kids he was feeding soon became twenty-five youngsters, and then forty.

-Nico, Terri, Ruben, Ricky and John arriving
+Nico, Terri, Ruben, Ricky, and John

-He now has a small but dedicated group of volunteers working under the name of Ruben’s Kids who help by fund-raising and carrying out a myriad of other tasks all related to Ruben’s desire to make kids happy.
+He now has a small but dedicated group of volunteers working under the name of Ruben’s Kids, who help by fundraising and carrying out a myriad of other tasks all related to Ruben’s desire to make kids happy.

-Every month the group purchases stacks of pizzas and grilled chickens to feed the Casa Hogar residents, plus all the kids waiting anxiously at the gate.
+Every month, the group purchases stacks of pizzas and grilled chickens to feed the Casa Hogar residents, plus all the kids waiting anxiously at the gate.

 Kids eager to help

-Quite recently islander John Pasnau discovered that the freezer at Casa Hogar is functional and he stocked it with meat, hopefully enough to last until the next buying trip.
+Quite recently, islander John Pasnau discovered that the freezer at Casa Hogar is functional, and he stocked it with meat, hopefully enough to last until the next buying trip.

-There is a limited amount of living space and currently only twelve girls and four nuns live full-time at Casa Hogar.
-The girls, ranging in age from babies to teenagers, sleep six to a room in clean well-maintained bunk beds that are covered with brightly coloured bedspreads.
+There is a limited amount of living space, and currently, only twelve girls and four nuns live full-time at Casa Hogar.
+The girls, ranging in age from babies to teenagers, sleep six to a room in clean, well-maintained bunk beds that are covered with brightly coloured bedspreads.

 Inside one of the bedrooms

-There are about another two dozen kids who due to various problems at home are not living in a safe environment.
+There are about another two dozen kids who, due to various problems at home, are not living in a safe environment.

 They are daytime boarders, seeking a bit of love and comfort from the nuns.